General Resources for the Teaching of Personality Psychology

 Classics in The History of Psychology Find excerpts and complete works in electronic format from the classic personality theorists in this site maintained by Christopher D. Green, York University, Toronto.

 Clickers in the Classroom The Society for the Teaching of Psychology, Office of Teaching Resources in Psychology provides their newest guide: Student Response Systems (Clickers'') in the Psychology Classroom: A Beginner's Guide (2009)” by K. G. Kelly.
 This 19-page guide discusses topics instructors should consider before adopting a clicker system for their classes.
-Available in PDF or RTF form.
+Opens in PDF.

 Clips for Class From the website: We launched an extensive search for videos on the internet that could be used both in class and by students at home.
 The videos range from news clips, to popular television shows, to student projects, and represent many psychological fields of study.
 This collection of creative videos for all areas of psychology includes these notable ones on personality: individualism vs. collectivism, psychosexual stages explained in the spirit of High School Musical, Self-Efficacy Theory (a la Masterpiece Theatre), a clip from the MTV show room raiders to illustrate the Five Factor model, and others.